payt0nc/web-fortunemusic-waiting-room/DEPLOYMENT.md

 For **GitHub Pages + free hosting**, I recommend:

-1. Deploy static site to GitHub Pages
+1. Deploy static site to GitHub Pages (using the GitHub Actions workflow)
 2. Deploy CORS proxy to Cloudflare Workers (free tier)
 3. Update `src/api/fortunemusic/events.ts` to use worker URL

 This gives you:

 - Free hosting for both frontend and backend
 - Global CDN distribution
 - No CORS issues